 Vive received its 'Authorisation with Restriction' from the financial regulators in January 2020 and will launch later in the year.
 The new name and brand have been key in helping to create a strong, vibrant internal culture, positioning Vive as a responsible new entrant in a rapidly developing retail banking environment.

 “Nucleus quickly understood our business strategy, providing us with a compelling value promise, meaningful name and a comprehensive set of brand assets to communicate our value proposition within the UK market.
-Our new name and brand have energised the whole business as we move towards a full launch later this year.”
+Our new brand name and identity have energised the whole business as we move towards a full launch later this year.”

 Nick Anthony, CEO